anshulLuhsna/MedFlow/docs/COMPREHENSIVE_DOCUMENTATION.md

 │  │Reasoning │→ │  Human   │→ │ Feedback │                     │
 │  └──────────┘  │  Review  │  └──────────┘                     │
 │                └──────────┘                                     │
-└────────────────────┬────────────────────────────────────────────┘
+│                                                                   │
+│  Note: Both frameworks operate independently and can be         │ │        toggled via dashboard or CLI flag                        │ └────────────────────┬────────────────────────────────────────────┘
                      │
 ┌────────────────────▼────────────────────────────────────────────┐